 We know that the earth and all of creation came into being by God as designer and creator.
 God put in place a number of finely tuned systems, cycles and physical parameters that sustain life.

-Adam and Eve were given instructions to work the garden and take care of it.
+Adam and Eve were given instructions to care for and work the garden.
 Adam was a caretaker of creation, not a conqueror.
 Throughout the Bible we see God demonstrating to His people that the land belongs to Him, not us, and we are merely aliens here and His tenants (Leviticus 25:23).
 God instructed man not to overuse the land and to allow it to lie fallow every seven years.
-So, from this and many other biblical examples, it is clear that God expected humans to sustainably manage the resources He provides.
+So, from many biblical examples, it is clear that God expected humans to sustainably manage the resources He provides.
 We are to leave an inheritance for our children’s children (Proverbs 13:22).

 While Christians should in no way abandon the mandates given to us in the Bible, there is much to learn about caring for the land from those who don’t necessarily believe the same as we do — specifically the Native American people.